haiku/irccat-resource/README.md

 ### Contributing
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn the process for submitting changes to this repo.

+## Donations
+If you appreciate this tool, please consider making a donation to [Haiku, Inc.](https://haiku-inc.org)

 ## License
 This project is licensed under the MIT license.